afraazhashmi/ah-demo/README.md

 # ah-demo
-this is my first github repo
+This is my first GitHub repo
+Author-Afraaz Hashmi